LukasMurdock/LukasMurdock.github.io/_pages/about.md

 - [Give it five minutes](https://signalvnoise.com/posts/3124-give-it-five-minutes).
 - Attention is a gift.
 Don’t sell your attention, [refuse the transaction](https://vimeo.com/345624545).
 - [Interruption is assault](https://www.takingti.me/articles/interruptionasassault).
+- Write it up, don’t chat it down.
 - Find new ways to confuse yourself
 - The map is not the territory.
 Revising your map is a sign you’re doing things right.
 - [Search for better questions](http://kiriakakis.net/comics/mused/a-day-at-the-park).